Get,

 Potential Uses of Cinnamon:

-Potential Uses of Cinnamon in Oral Hygiene:
+1. Potential Uses of Cinnamon in Oral Hygiene:

-Potential Uses of Cinnamon in Blood Circulation and Coagulation:
+2. Potential Uses of Cinnamon in Blood Circulation and Coagulation:

 Cinnamon (Dalchini) may help with bleeding from cuts and wounds as it may help in coagulating blood.
-Cinnamon may help to improve the blood circulation in the uterus, and further, it can supports tissue regeneration.4 However more human studies are needed to estimate the extent to which it will be beneficial for human health.
+Cinnamon may help to improve the blood circulation in the uterus, and further, it can support tissue regeneration.4 However more human studies are needed to estimate the extent to which it will be beneficial for human health.

-Potential Uses of Cinnamon as an Antioxidant:
+3. Potential Uses of Cinnamon as an Antioxidant:

 Extracts of cinnamon such as ether, methanolic, and aqueous extracts demonstrate a significant antioxidant activity in studies.
 Antioxidants can have a significant impact on human health since they respond to free radicals and help in reducing age-associated disorders and damage due to metabolic diseases.4 These activities of cinnamon, however, are yet to be proved in humans.

-Potential Uses of Antibacterial Activity of Cinnamon:
+4. Potential Uses of Antibacterial Activity of Cinnamon:

 Cinnamon consists of essential oils.
 When cinnamon and clove oils are combined, they might demonstrate anti-microbial activity against various bacteria and yeast.4 Due to its anti-microbial effect, a paste of cinnamon powder with honey can help with wounds and cuts.1 You must consult a qualified doctor for better advice.

-Potential Uses of Antidiabetic Activity of Cinnamon
+5. Potential Uses of Antidiabetic Activity of Cinnamon:

 Insulin-potentiating factor has been isolated from aqueous extract of cinnamon, and it demonstrated insulin-like activity in studies.4 Cinnamon powder is thus used for lowering blood sugar levels (diabetic patients should use it with caution).1 However, serious conditions like diabetes must be diagnosed and treated by a doctor.
 Therefore, kindly consult a doctor and do not self-medicate.

-Potential Uses of Cinnamon for Digestive Disorders
+6. Potential Uses of Cinnamon for Digestive Disorders:

 Powdered cinnamon mixed in food can be used to cure minor digestive disorders, stomachaches, and intestinal spasms.1 However more human studies are needed to estimate the extent to which it will be beneficial for human health.

-Potential Uses of Anti-Inflammatory Activity of Cinnamon
+7. Potential Uses of Anti-inflammatory Activity of Cinnamon

 Several studies conducted on cinnamon have revealed the anti-inflammatory property of its bark and essential oils.4